hello-damiro/webpack/README.md

     },
     ```

-    b. to use the scripts
+    c. to use the scripts

     ```bash
     npm run dev